jwolfsohn/Aja/README.md

 Edit `index.html` to change the title that appears in the browser tab.

-### Uploading Photos
+### Adding Photos

-Click the "Add a Photo" button to upload images.
-Photos are automatically saved to your browser's local storage and will persist between sessions.
+1. Place your image files in the `public/photos/` folder
+2. Edit `src/config/photos.js` and add the photo paths to the array
+3. See `HOW_TO_ADD_PHOTOS.md` for detailed instructions

-### Deleting Photos
+### Removing Photos

-Hover over any photo in the gallery and click the 🗑️ button to delete it.
+Simply remove the photo path from the array in `src/config/photos.js`

 ## 📝 Notes

-- Photos are stored in the browser's localStorage as base64 data
+- Photos are stored in the `public/photos/` directory
-- Each photo can be up to several megabytes (browser dependent)
-- Photos are specific to the browser where they were uploaded
-- To share photos across devices, download and upload them on each device
+- Recommended image formats: JPG, PNG
+- Optimize image sizes for better performance
+- All photos are included in the build and deployed with your site

 ## 🛠️ Technologies Used